Davan-Solutions/davan-website/README.md

 # davan-website
-Personal business website of David Vanderheyden
+Personal blog and resume website of David Vanderheyden